Safety and Certified Mulch – What You Need to Know

 In other words, by the time you finish this post you’ll know if certified playground mulch is something that you should consider in your search, or if it’s just industry hype, or somewhere in-between.

-What is the purpose of certification?
+What is the purpose of certified mulch?

 Buying certified rubber mulch for a playground ensures that the surface meets a certain level of standards, but that doesn’t ensure that your playground will be free from injuries.